solenedel/solenedel/README.md

  ---

-💎 **Languages, frameworks, tecnologies:** JavaScript, ReactJS, jQuery, Node.js, PostgreSQL, HTML, CSS, (basic Ruby)
+**Languages, frameworks, tecnologies:**
+JavaScript - ReactJS - jQuery - Node.js - PostgreSQL - HTML - CSS

 I speak English and French.
 You can reach out to me on LinkedIn (link in bio).

 Thanks for stopping by!